Ledmington/circuit_finder/README.md

  - Since, the reusability of common parts may help in reducing circuit size in an actual CPU, add the option to merge together different circuits (this could be expanded to create little complete ALU circuits)

 ### Documentation and cleaner API
-Currently, the javadoc comments are present only in some critical methods of some specific classes without any criterion.
+Currently, the doc comments are present only in some critical methods of some specific classes without any criterion.

 ## How to contribute?
 Pull requests and bug reports are always welcome.